|Tue 1/26||@ Lamar Community College||Lamar, CO||6:00 PM (MT)||63-61(W)||1-0|

 Cell: (806) 517-4942

-Coach Lopez is entering his second season as an Assistant Coach at Frank Phillips College.
+Coach Lopez is entering his third (3) season as an Assistant Coach at Frank Phillips College.

 Lopez returned to his hometown of Borger after serving as a Student Assistant Coach under Kristen Mattio at West Texas A&M University.
 While at WT, Lopez helped guide the Women’s Basketball program to an Elite Eight appearance in 2016-17.

-Lopez graduated from West Texas A&M University with his Bachelor’s in General Studies, and is currently pursuing his Master’s degree in Sports Administration from Southeastern Oklahoma State University.
+Lopez graduated from West Texas A&M University with his Bachelor’s in General Studies, and graduated with his Master’s degree in Sports Administration from Southeastern Oklahoma State University.

 Title: Assistant Women’s Basketball Coach